You have to start somewhere. If you have bad credit, limited credit, or no credit history at all, you know this better than most people.

 These products are all structured as loans, and they’re specifically designed to build credit and bulk up your credit report without costing you an arm and a leg.

-The Best Credit-Builder Loans for 2022
+Best Credit-Builder Loans

 All the credit products on this list can help you build or rebuild your credit if you use them responsibly and pay your bills on time.
 All are widely available.
 That’s a big advantage over credit-builder loans issued by community banks, credit unions, and some localized online lenders, and a key criterion for inclusion on this list.